lipupini/frontend/README.md

 ### Status

-While in very early stages, Installution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.
+While in very early stages, Instalution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.